shakhyar/SIH-2025-EternalzTech/README.md

 - Learns all the features and predict on the go on even smallest computers.
 - Has very small inference cost(load pretrained weights and just multilply them with realtime differential input features)

-**We will use this Architecture in generating the moisture decay graph on an Arduino nano** Technical description will be given below
+**We will use this Architecture in generating the moisture decay graph on an Arduino nano.**
+\
+More low level technical description will be given below.
 # Methodology

 ### 1. Spoke-Based Prediction